jdeath/homeassistant-addons/wgeasy/README.md

 1. [Add my Hass.io add-ons repository][repository] to your Hass.io instance.
 1. Install this add-on.
 1. Edit add-on config as needed.
 Only WG_HOST must be changed to your external IP address
-1. Forward WG_PORT (usually 51820) to your homeassistat IP from your router
+1. Forward WG_CONFIG_PORT (usually 51820) to your homeassistat IP from your router
 1. Click the `Save` button to store your configuration.
 1. Make the directory /ssl/wgeasy to store your configuration. (make different directory if change WGPATH in the addon-on config)
 1. Start the add-on.